-This code is not correct, as access types are not part of the SPARK subset.
+This code is not correct: access types are not part of the SPARK subset.
 In

-this case, they are really useful though, as, without them, we
+this case, they are very useful because without them we can't store

-cannot store

-arbitrarily long strings into an array.
-The solution here is
+arbitrarily long strings in an array.
+One solution here is to use

-Here is a modified version of the previous example.
-It has been adapted to hide
+Here's a new version of the previous example, which we've modified to hide

 the access type inside the private part of package